vespa-engine/blog/_posts/2020-06-30-approximate-nearest-neighbor-search-in-vespa-part-1.md

   (only depending on the number of dimensions of the vector space) this approach is data-independent.
   For our purposes, we could use the hash value as a filter, where only documents having most bits in common with the hash value of the query data point would be considered for full distance computation.
-  This would give us very little extra memory and CPU usage and would be easy to fit into our exact (brute-force) nearest neighbor feature.
+  This would give us little extra memory and CPU usage and would be easy to fit into our exact (brute-force) nearest neighbor feature.
   It was the first algorithm that we implemented as a prototype.
   However, in our prototype we found that getting a significant speedup required a large sacrifice of quality.
   For more info, see *Dropping RPLSH* below.